"Disease has destroyed ten men for us, where the sword of the enemy has killed one" -wrote John Adams to his wife Abigail, April 13, 1777.

 “The information I received that the Enemy intended spreading the smallpox amongst us, I could not suppose them capable of; I now must give some credit to it, as it has made its appearance on several of those who last came out of Boston.”

-As a preventative measure, a weakened strain of the disease would be introduced into a healthy person's body allowing them to build up an immunity.
+In contrast to modern gene-altering therapy, colonial Americans introduced a simple preventative measure -- a weakened strain of the disease would be exposed to a healthy person's body, allowing their own immune system to build up an effective natural immunity.

-Many of the Continental Army officers' wives decided to be inoculated with smallpox.
+Many of the Continental Army officers' wives decided to be inoculated with weakened smallpox.

 On May 23, 1776, Martha Washington was inoculated by a doctor in Philadelphia.